fredlcore/BSB-LAN/docs/EN/install.md

 It’s in my own interest to create and return these parameter lists without any delay, but I ask for your understanding if it takes a bit longer due to work or family matters.

 Once you have received the parameter list (or taken the one from version 2.2.x), you have to replace the existing `BSB_LAN_custom_defs.h` file with the one sent to you, compile it and flash it again.
 Now you are ready to access all parameters.

+---
+# Updates

+If you want to update to a new version of BSB-LAN, the following points should be noted:

+- Basically, an update is the same as a new installation.
+- Check the updated file `CHANGELOG.md` to see what has changed between your version and the updated version.
+- The settings in `BSB_LAN_config.h` are not overwritten, but may need to be adjusted.
+More details can be found in the file `CHANGELOG.md`.
+- The device-specific parameter list `BSB_LAN_custom_defs.h` is also not overwritten and remains unchanged; it does not need to be recreated!
+Only in rare cases are small modifications necessary, which are then indicated in the file `CHANGELOG.md`.
+- Some updates change the EEPROM structure (see notes in the file `CHANGELOG.md`).
+If this is the case, the BSB LAN settings are rewritten to the EEPROM based on the values ​​in the `BSB_LAN_config.h` file.
+Before an update, the settings in the `BSB_LAN_config.h` file should also be checked again to ensure at least network access.

+## Subsequent updates on ESP32-based microcontrollers "over the air" (OTA)

+If you are running BSB-LAN on an ESP32-based microcontroller and have enabled Over-the-Air Updates in the [settings](configure.md), you can perform future updates of BSB-LAN using your browser.
+To do that, instead of using *Sketch/Upload*, you need to select ***Sketch/Export Compiled Binary***.
+This will create a `build` folder in your BSB-LAN folder in which you will find among others the file `BSB_LAN.ino.bin`.
+Now open [http://bsb-lan.local:8080](http://bsb-lan.local:8080) and select and upload that file.
+Do not interrupt the upload process.
+You may try to access BSB-LAN from a different browser window to see if the process is completed.
+Please take note that this only applies to ESP32-based microcontrollers.
+Arduinos do not support this functionality.